saqlainkaleem/weatherforecast/README.md

 # WeatherForecast

-[The Weather Forecasting](https://forecast-weather-1.netlify.app/) app is developed using React.js and custom CSS.
+[The Weather Forecasting](https://forecast-weather-1.netlify.app/) app is developed using React.js, CSS and OpenWeatherMap API.
 User can search locations by city name and observe the current weather and forecast weather for the next 5 days .

 # Live Demo: